Our Mission

 Community Nutrition and Health Promotion established as a graduate specialization.

-The Department of Nutritional Science and Dietetics and Department of Health and Human Performance are merged and renamed the Department of Nutrition and Health Sciences.
+The Department of Nutritional Sciences and Dietetics and Department of Health and Human Performance are merged and renamed the Department of Nutrition and Health Sciences.

 The University of Nebraska-Lincoln Athletic Training Program received initial accreditation from the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 (In 2006, accreditation was transferred to the newly formed Commission on the Accreditation of Athletic Training Education [CAATE]).